phoenix-sr/LiveSplit.MirrorsEdge/readme.txt

 This is a fork of fatalis' MENL load remover for Mirror's Edge.
 It is a rewrite of the hooking functionality in C++ that also fixes a number of issues the community has found over the years.
+The original readme is below.

+Discord: phoenixsr_

+Thanks to Heki, Toyro & others for helping with data gathering

 MENL (Mirror's Edge No Loads) is an automatic load time remover for Mirror's Edge.
 It's both easier and more accurate than manually editing a video to cut